-Miller has reclaimed the role of women in this world of men.
+Miller has reclaimed the role of women in this world of ancient men.
 They are not just put there to be the playthings of men.
-Their lives are not to be judged or explained by men alone.
+Their lives are not to be judged or valued or explained by men alone.

-With this retelling, Miller has turned a somewhat chest-thumping, male-ego excursion into adventure and boastful escapades (The Iliad) into a more human, more authentic and more possible version of events simply because it considers more than one perspective.
+With this retelling, Miller has turned a somewhat chest-thumping, male-ego excursion of adventure and boastful escapades (The Iliad) into a more humane, more authentic and more possible version of events, simply because it considers more than one perspective.

 In these modern retellings women have active roles, they have agency over their life choices and they have their own opinions and ideas.

 I, for one, rejoice at this modern turn of events.
 And I wait with baited breath for Miller’s next venture into this ancient world.

 That is one thing gods and mortal share.
 When we are young, we think ourselves the first to have each feeling in the world.

 Every moment mortals died, by shipwreck and sword, by wild beasts and wild men, by illness, neglect and age.
 It was their fate…the story that they all shared.
 No matter how vivid they were in life, no matter how brilliant, no matter the wonders they made, they came to dust and smoke.
 Meanwhile every petty and useless god would go on sucking down the bright air until the stars went dark.

 Favourite or Forget: One of my best reads this year so far.
 It was gorgeous, epic and enchanting!
 I’m very disappointed that Circe did not win The Women’s Prize this year.

 5/20 Books of Summer Winter